Ben Erdreich

-Benjamin Leader Erdreich (born December 9, 1938) is an American lawyer and former congressman from Alabama.
-From 1983 to 1993, he served five terms in the U.S. House of Representatives.
+Benjamin Leader Erdreich (born December 9, 1938) is an American lawyer and retired politician from Alabama.
+A member of the Democratic Party, he served five terms as a member of the United States House of Representatives from 1983 to 1993.

 Early life

 Erdreich was born in Birmingham, Alabama to an upper-middle-class family.
 He attended Yale University, graduating in 1960.
 He served as editor of the Alabama Law Review while attending the University of Alabama law school, graduating in 1963.
 He passed the bar that year.

 After law school, he served two years in the United States Army before setting up a private law practice.

+Early political career

 Between 1970 and 1974, Erdreich served one term as a Democrat in the Alabama House of Representatives.
 He was elected as a Jefferson County Commissioner, serving until 1982.

 Congressional career

 In 1982, Erdreich was elected to Congress from the 6th District, based in Birmingham, defeating one-term Republican incumbent Albert Smith, Jr. To date, this is the last time a Democratic challenger defeated a Republican congressman in Alabama.
 He is among a small number of Jewish politicians to be elected to federal office from the Deep South.

 Erdreich was the first Democrat to represent the 6th since 1965.
 It was among the five districts won in 1964 by Republicans during Barry Goldwater's sweep of the state in that year's presidential election.
 Analysts believe that Goldwater's performance in Alabama was also related to resistance and opposition to federal passage of civil rights legislation in 1964, including the Civil Rights Act, that was disapproved of by many white residents.